basupatil1213/low-level-system-design-resource/src/main/java/com/basavarajpatil/designPatterns/ReadMe.md

 - "Create an adapter for integrating third-party payment systems"
 - "Design a decorator chain for processing requests"
 - "How would you handle multiple incompatible APIs?"
+- "Implement a notification system using decorator pattern"
+- "Explain the difference between Adapter and Decorator patterns"

 ## 🔗 Resources